-On the religious side, special masses are celebrated on that day in the impressive St. Peter's Basilica in the Vatican and in the no less interesting San Paolo Fuori Le Mura.
-The first of these masses is open to the public although it is advisable to book in advance.
+On the religious side, special masses are celebrated on this day at the impressive St. Peter's Basilica in the Vatican and at the no less interesting San Paolo Fuori Le Mura.
+The first of these masses is open to the public, although it is advisable to book in advance.
 In case you can't find a ticket, you can always watch the ceremony on the screen in St. Peter's Square.

 On the other hand, it is quite common for Romans to take advantage of this day to go on a short excursion.
 Here are some of the most interesting excursions in Rome in case you want to imitate the locals.

-For the rest of the days, remember that it is interesting to study the options offered by the Omnia Card and the Roma Card, two tourist cards of Rome that allow access to the Vatican and other monuments at reduced prices.
+For the rest of the days, remember that it is interesting to study the options offered by the Omnia Card and the Roma Pass, two Rome tourist cards that allow access to the Vatican and other monuments at reduced prices.

-The Estate Romana is Rome's major summer festival.
-The activities last from June to September and range from concerts to book fairs, dance performances and the opening of several museums at night.
+Estate Romana is Rome's major summer festival.
+The activities last from June to September and range from concerts to book fairs, dance performances or night openings of various museums.

 All these activities are a great attraction for locals and visitors, especially during the month of June when temperatures are not yet so high.
 Some of the most interesting options that can be found in Rome during these dates are the following:

-The open-air concerts organized by the Teatro dell'Opera.
-Especially worthwhile are those taking place at the Baths of Caracalla.
+- The open-air concerts organized by the Teatro dell'Opera.
+Particularly worthwhile are those taking place at the Baths of Caracalla.

 The activities take place on the west side of the Tiber.
-To reach the area where the activities take place you have to go down the stairs leading down to the shore and there is a special access for wheelchairs at Lungotevere Ripa.
+To reach the area where the activities take place you have to go down the stairs leading down to the shore and there is a special wheelchair access at Lungotevere Ripa.

-The area of the river from Ponte Sublicio to Ponte Sisto is lined with bars, restaurants, art exhibitions and places selling handicrafts.
-As if that weren't enough, from there you can enjoy breathtaking views of the city' s illuminated domes.
+The area of the river from Ponte Sublicio to Ponte Sisto is lined with bars, restaurants, art exhibitions and places to sell handicrafts.
+As if that weren't enough, from here you can enjoy breathtaking views of the city' s illuminated domes.